zulip/zulip-gci/request-remote-dev.md

 ## Step 3: Make request via chat.zulip.org

-Now that you have a GitHub account, have added your ssh keys, and forked zulip/zulip, you are ready to request your Zulip developer instance.
+Now that you have a GitHub account, have added your SSH keys, and forked zulip/zulip, you are ready to request your Zulip developer instance.

 If you haven't already, create an account on https://chat.zulip.org/.